kaheichanturtle/ParkEase/README.md

 View the full license in the `LICENSE` file.

 Copyright 2025 Ka Hei Chan and Shellcraft Studios.
-Unauthorized use is prohibited.
+Unauthorized copying is prohibited.